Life At RIT

 Grants and scholarships are considered "gift aid."
 Gift aid is "free" money that does not have to be repaid.
 Loans are considered "self-help.”
 Loans have to be repaid by the borrower.
 There are loan programs for students and loans where the parent can be the borrower.

 Federal PLUS Loans are provided by the federal government to help parents of dependent undergraduate students finance their education.
-Parents may borrow up to the full annual cost of education less any other financial aid for each dependent undergraduate student.
+Parents may borrow up to the full annual cost of education less any other financial aid.
+Parents can borrow for each dependent undergraduate student.

 Federal Work-Study Program